-Any accredited Clinical Pastoral Education program, including the SFTS curriculum-based CPE program, is eligible to be considered an approved field education site for an SFTS intern.
-If you are considering a church, nonprofit, or other alternative ministry setting, you will want to look for the following qualities:
+Any accredited Clinical Pastoral Education program, including the SFTS curriculum-based CPE program, is eligible to be considered an approved field education site for a SFTS intern.
+If you are considering a church, nonprofit, or other ministry setting, you will want to look for the following qualities:

 - A mission in line with your long-term vocational and career goals.

-A stable setting where you are confident you’ll be able to complete your requirement (in most cases, 9 months of part-time internship).
+- A stable setting where you’ll be able to complete your requirement (9 months of part-time internship or full-time summer).

-Access to a supportive, well-rounded mentor who will serve as your supervisor.
+Access to a supportive mentor who will serve as your supervisor.
 This supervisor must be an ordained minister as laid out in the Supervisor Information Packet.

-- Offers a variety of ministry experiences, such as preaching and worship leadership, pastoral care, teaching and group facilitation, administrative duties, volunteer organizing, program promotion, and outreach.
+- Offers a variety of ministry experiences, such as preaching and worship leadership, pastoral care, teaching, group facilitation and administrative duties.

-- Some component of public leadership that can be evaluated by members in the community served (i.e. preaching, teaching, organizing and chairing public meetings).
+- A component of public leadership that can be evaluated by members in the community served (i.e. preaching, teaching, organizing and chairing public meetings).

 - Time for reflection with the supervisor.

-Those in the ordination process with a denomination would be wise to gain the approval of a site from the governing body overseeing the process before agreeing to an internship there.
+Those in a denominational ordination process would be wise to gain approval for the internship from the denominational governing body first.
 Failure to do so will not disqualify the site as a possibility for the SFTS program but may result in extra work for the student.

 2020 Fall Field Education Syllabus